system76/docs/README.md

 <span class="fl-ubuntu-inverse"></span>
 ```

-This is capable of being embedded in other Markdown and Tags, for example, you can create an Ubuntu Key item as follows:
+You can embed this in other Markdown and Tags, for example, you can create an Ubuntu (Super) key:

 ```html
 <kbd><span class="fl-ubuntu-inverse"></span></kbd>